sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/submodule-configuration.md

 ## Prerequisites

-This document assumes that you are a [site administrator](https://docs.sourcegraph.com/admin).
+This document assumes that you have access and permission to create/edit the `.gitmodules` file for the repository.

 ## Steps
 1. Make sure you have a `.gitmodules` file created in folder level